Artist: Adèle Bloemendaal

 Year: 1970

-On lp Holland Festival Music Hall and in the first person.
+On LP Holland Festival Music Hall and in the first person.
 As a single it was banned by both NCRV and KRO.
 Lennaert Nijgh was inspired by the eponymous painting by Frans Hals (1580-1666) from Haarlem, just like the lyricist.
 It represents a female inmate of the same madhouse where his own son Pieter was treated.
 Her real name was Barbara Claes and she's now part of the Berliner Gemäldegalerij collection.
-The portrait of a mad looking old tart with a moustache, a beer stein and an owl on her shoulder does not match with the subject of the song.
+The portrait of a mad looking old tart with a mustache, a beer stein and an owl on her shoulder does not match with the subject of the song.
 It is more likely Hals's Zigeunermeisje (1629) was the real inspiration, turning her black hair blond to rhyme with rond.

 Covers: